SCHI Covered Call Strategy

 Frequently asked questions

-- A covered call on SCHI is the covered call strategy applied to SCHI (etf).
+A covered call on SCHI is the covered call strategy applied to SCHI (etf).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With SCHI etf trading near $22.46, the strikes shown on this page are snapped to the nearest listed SCHI chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With SCHI etf at $22.24 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed SCHI chain strike and the premiums come straight from that session's bid/ask midpoint.

-- The breakeven for the SCHI covered call priced on this page is roughly $21.65 at expiration, derived from end-of-day chain premiums.
+The breakeven for the SCHI covered call priced on this page is roughly $21.92 at expiration, derived from the August 14, 2026 end-of-day chain's premiums.
 Breakeven is the underlying price at which the strategy's P&L crosses zero ignoring transaction costs and assignment risk.
-The current SCHI market-implied 1-standard-deviation expected move is approximately 14.79%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.
+The SCHI market-implied 1-standard-deviation expected move in the same options snapshot is approximately 129.01%; if the move sits well outside the breakeven distance, the structure's risk-reward becomes correspondingly tighter.